WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_11.md

 This is the law about beast and bird and every living creature that moves through the waters and every creature that swarms on the ground,

 ###### 47
-to make a distinction between the unclean and the clean and between the living creature that may be eaten and the living creature that may not be eaten. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+to make a distinction between the unclean and the clean and between the living creature that may be eaten and the living creature that may not be eaten.

 ***